Semen Analysis Testing

 When to Get a Male Fertility Evaluation

-If you are trying to have a child and have found your way to this website, then you or your partner probably have good reason to have a male fertility evaluation if one has not been performed already.
 The “official” guidelines are that the male should have fertility testing if the couple has been unsuccessful at establishing and maintaining a pregnancy after one year of trying.
 There are exceptions to this general rule, of course.
 If the man has a known history of risk factors that can impact his fertility (for example, previous scrotal surgery, chemotherapy, or genetic problems), then earlier testing would be a good idea.
-Also, if the woman is thirty-five years of age or older, then checking the man’s fertility potential after six months of trying (instead of twelve) would not be unreasonable.
-Some couples just choose to check semen testing earlier in the fertility process, or want to evaluate the man’s fertility potential before they even start trying for a child.
+Also, the updated AUA/ASRM guidelines published in 2020 now recommend semen analysis testing after 6 months of trying in couples where the woman is thirty-five years of age or older.
+[Farooq S. AUAUpdate 2022] Some couples just choose to check semen testing earlier in the fertility process, or want to evaluate the man’s fertility potential before they even start trying for a child.
 There is no problem with these approaches if it makes the couple feel more comfortable with the process.

 How Many Semen Analyses Should Be Performed?